LearnYouSomeComputer/Tools-For-Programming/11-Unit-testing.md

 In logical terms, unit tests are a bunch of "there exists" statements; whereas a proof of correctness is a "for all" statement.
 Unfortunately, proving programs correct is a difficult task and the tools to do so are not exactly ready for widespread use yet.
 In the meantime, while we wait for math and logic to catch up to the needs of engineering, we'll have to settle for thorough unit testing.
-[^matcher]: You can also use a string matcher; we'll talk about these later in the chapter.
+[^matcher]: You can also use a string matcher in place of the string if you want to match multiple strings; we'll talk about these later in the chapter.
 [^hand]: Yes, you with your hand up in the back?
 You saw the bug before the test failed?
 Yes, yes, you're very clever.
+[^sink]: Of course it would --- Boost even has a kitchen sink library.
+[^errors]: It could be made more powerful, but the downside is that the compiler errors from misuse would become even more terrifying.